vikraman/popl22-symmetries-artifact/README.md

 #### Section 3

+This section presents the syntax of Pi and its soundness with respect to finite sets and bijections.

 | Claim       | Formalisation                                      | Note  |
 | ----------- | -------------------------------------------------- | ----- |
 | Figure 3    | [Pi/Syntax/Pi.agda](Pi/Syntax/Pi.agda)             |       |